-- In addition to the general requirements for an on-farm diversified use, a farm winery shall only be permitted where: - i) The farm winery uses crops (i.e., fruit/grains) grown on site to produce the majority of the wine/cider/beer/spirits, and all alcoholic commodities produced by the farm winery shall be processed, fermented, and bottled on site: - ii) An on-site tasting room and retail floor space shall not exceed the lesser of 75 m or 25% of the total winery floor area, provided that it does not conflict with any minimum floor area requirement for licensing approval; and, - iii) All provincial regulations, including licensing requirements of the Alcohol and Gaming Commission of Ontario, are met.
+- In addition to the general requirements for an on-farm diversified use, a farm winery shall only be permitted where: - the farm winery uses crops (i.e. fruit/grains) grown on site to produce the majority of the wine/cider/beer/spirits, and all alcoholic commodities produced by the farm winery shall be processed, fermented, and bottled on site; - ii) an on-site tasting room and retail floor space shall not exceed the lesser of 75m2 or 25 percent of the total winery floor area, provided that it does not conflict with any minimum floor area requirement for licensing approval; - iii) all provincial regulations, including licensing requirements of the Alcohol and Gaming Commission of Ontario, are met.